adam-rocska/ts-codec/README.md

 # Codec – Encode & Decode for TypeScript

-Provides a convenient & strongly-typed API to perform coding and decoding operations between datatypes in TypeScript.
+A TypeScript library that provides a strongly-typed and user-friendly API for encoding and decoding data types.

-Conceptually inspired by Swift's Codable API, however it's nowhere near it.
-The first version's goal is to provide a basic yet convenient functional API for these tasks.
+Inspired by Swift's Codable API, this library aims to offer a straightforward functional API for basic encoding and decoding tasks.
+While it's a simplified initial release, future iterations will introduce more advanced features.

-See this repo's GitHub Pages for an API doc'.
+For detailed API documentation, please refer to this repository's GitHub Pages.

 ## Disclaimer

-Since this repo is an initial step in open-sourcing our more robust internal `ts-codec` solution:
+This repository is the first step in open-sourcing our more advanced internal `ts-codec` solution:

-* More features are to be expected
+* Expect additional features in upcoming versions.
-* Though we do our best to avoid them, some hiccups may occur.
+* We strive for stability, but some issues may arise.

-The end goal is to switch our dependency direction from internal first to external first.
-Internall we do use the migrated code but in a different environment, so differences could happen.
+The long-term goal is to transition from an internal-first to an external-first dependency model.
+The code used internally may differ slightly from this open-source version, so minor discrepancies are possible.